 Best for: European market, Gaming, e-sports.

-Personal Experience: Booths at Gamescom work a bit different than anywhere else.
+Personal Experience: Booths at Gamescom work a bit differently than anywhere else.
 The organizers only allow around 15% of exhibitors to have an open booth, while the vast majority are required to have a closed one.
 To have a successful Gamescom and to make sure you get the most you can out of it, you’ll have to set up meetings in advance.

 A huge and comprehensive digital marketing exposition in the immense Koelnmesse exhibition center, hosting over 40,000 attendees and over 500 speakers.